particle-iot/ble-gateway-library/README.md

 * Create any needed characteristics in `src/characteristics`
 * Create any needed services in `src/services`
-* In `src/peripherals/`, derive the BleDevice class
+* In `src/peripherals/<new-peripheral-type>.h`, derive the BleDevice class
-* In `src/peripherals/ble-peripherals.h`, include the new header file, add new device type pointer creation to the `if...then...else` statements
-* The derived BleDevice class should expose methods to read/set characteristics as appropriate
+* The derived BleDevice class should expose methods to read/set characteristics as appropriate, and must override the `getType()` function.
 * If a characteristic is `NOTIFY` or `INDICATE`, the class should have a `setNewValueCallback()` function, which accepts a callback to be called when there’s a new value
-* Consider adding a `setAlert()` function, and implement the logic in `loop()`, to minimize application complexity

 ## LICENSE
 Copyright 2020 Mariano Goluboff

-Licensed under the <insert your choice of license here> license
+Licensed under the MIT license